 How To Henna Your Hair

-Henna for hair is a greenish brown colour powder.
+Henna is a natural hair dye.
+The henna powder is a greenish brown colour powder.
 When mixed with water it releases lawsone, the dye molecule which colours hair.
 The temperature of the water affects how fast or how long it takes for the henna powder to release its dye before it’s ready to colour your hair.
 This can vary from 15 to 20 minutes with freshly boiled hot water to 5 or 6 hours with cold water.
-You can apply the paste hot or cold to wet or dry hair.
-You can warm up cold henna in the microwave or on gentle heat on your stove in a double boiler.
-It takes between 30 minutes to 2 hours to colour your hair with henna depending on how strong and long lasting you want the colour to be.
+What is henna.

 Predicting your henna hair colour